10 Best Smartwool Socks Compared & Reviewed

 When picking out your socks, it’s essential to know what level of cushioning you’re looking for and where you want it.
 All of these socks have effective cushioning design and serve their intended purpose well.

 Cushioning also determines the amount of impact you can expect to handle while wearing the sock.
 If you’re looking for heavy impact absorption that you’d want for trekking seriously rugged trails for long miles while carrying a heavy load, go for thick cushioning.
-If you just want a minimal layer of protection between you and your sure, such as you might want for a light run or for an ordinary day of office work, opt for a lighter cushioning.
+If you just want a minimal layer of protection between–like you would for a light run or for everyday wear–you may want to go for lighter cushioning.

 The fit metric refers to how the sock feels, the sock height, and how well the sock stays put.
 We’ve detailed specific support features and discussed what type of shoe or boot works best with each sock height.
 Some of these socks offer a women-specific fit which means the body of the sock and the heel are more narrow than the men’s version.
 We’ve also made sure to mention how well the crew-height socks work for athletic calves.

 Some people prefer a tighter fit in their running socks.
 We’ve also highlighted any areas where users notice a progressively looser or tighter fit over time.
 Sometimes the elastic in the top of the sock wears out over time, leading to a sock that might fall down.
-And sometimes a running sock feels more tight as your feet sweat and swell during a run.
-Some users report certain socks feel too tight in very specific areas such as the ankle.
+And sometimes a running sock feels tighter as your feet sweat and swell during a run.
+Some users report certain socks feel tight in specific areas–such as the ankle.
 If this is typically a problem area for you, that certain sock might not be the best choice.

 All of the socks on our list rated exceptionally high for comfort and non-itchiness, essential values for wool socks.